Son says mother, 89, missing after California homes burn

 "She said she's getting her purse and she's getting out, and the line went dead," he said.

-Arvickson's neighbors saw her getting into her car in her garage as flames approached, according to Turner.
+Arvickson's neighbors saw in her garage as flames approached, according to Turner.
 A short time later the neighbors saw the garage on fire, but they don't know if she'd managed to escape, he said.

-Riverside County fire officials said they're still trying to determine if anybody is unaccounted for after 74 structures were destroyed.
+Riverside County fire officials said they're still trying to determine if anybody is unaccounted for after 74 structures were decimated.

 Previously authorities said they responded to "numerous" medical emergencies at the park.
 Several residents were transported to hospitals but there were no details on their conditions, county fire Capt.
 Fernando Herrera said.